Integralist/integralist.co.uk/content/posts/vim.md

 What's interesting about 'quickfix' and 'location' lists is that you can further filter their results.
 Now, admittedly if you're using a third-party plugin like [Ack](https://github.com/mileszs/ack.vim), then you have complete control over the search pattern with additional flags that help to filter the number of results.

-But if you're using the built-in vim search (e.g. `vimgrep`/`lvimgrep` or even a custom configured `grep` to use an external command) then the amount of control you have can be limited.
+But if you're using the built-in Vim search (e.g. `vimgrep`/`lvimgrep` or even a custom configured `grep` to use an external command) then the amount of control you have can be limited.

 So if that's a position you find yourself in, then you can utilise either [`Cfilter`](https://vimhelp.org/quickfix.txt.html#%3ACfilter) or [`Lfilter`](https://vimhelp.org/quickfix.txt.html#%3ALfilter) to filter your search results.
 These two commands are internal Vim plugins that need to be loaded using Vim's [`packadd`](https://vimhelp.org/repeat.txt.html#%3Apackadd) command (I actually have this added to my [`.vimrc`](https://github.com/Integralist/dotfiles/blob/master/.vimrc#L73-L75) as I always forget to call `packadd`).